 HISTORY: Cutaneous mass located beneath the ear

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely hair follicles are markedly expanded and occasionally disrupted by numerous arthropods that are 80 to 100 um in diameter, have a smooth chitinous exoskeleton, jointed appendages, bands of striated muscle, and a reproductive tract which often contains abundant 4um basophilic bodies.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely hair follicles are markedly expanded and occasionally disrupted by numerous cross and tangential sections of viable and degenerate adult arthropods and eggs.
+Adults are 80 to 100 um in diameter, have a smooth chitinous exoskeleton, jointed appendages, bands of striated muscle, a reproductive tract that often contains abundant 4um basophilic bodies, and occasionally an intact digestive tract.
+Mite eggs are 40 um x 60 um with a thin, eosinophilic shell.
 Admixed with arthropods are abundant neutrophils and fewer eosinophils and macrophages, keratin, and cellular debris.
-The follicular epithelium is hyperplastic with cells piled up to 15 cells thick, with hyperkeratosis, or occasionally is attenuated.
-Multifocally there is intracellular and intercellular edema within the follicular epithelium.
-Diffusely expanding the dermis are many lymphocytes, plasma cells, macrophages, and plump fibroblasts.
-In areas of ruptured follicles (furunculosis), there are similar infiltrates admixed with neutrophils, eosinophils, hemorrhage, and.
-Multifocally within follicles there are mite eggs measuring 40 um x 60 um.
+The follicular epithelium is either hyperplastic, characterized by acanthosis with cells piling up to 15 cells thick, with multifocal intracellular and intercellular edema and multifocal orthokeratotic hyperkeratosis, or it is occasionally is attenuated.
+Diffusely expanding the dermis are many lymphocytes, plasma cells, macrophages, and plump fibroblasts (dermatitis); these infiltrates are especially dense and are admixed with neutrophils, eosinophils, hemorrhage, fibrin, and edema in areas of follicular rupture (furunculosis).

 MORPHOLOGIC DIAGNOSIS: Haired skin: Folliculitis and furunculosis, eosinophilic and neutrophilic, chronic, diffuse, moderate, with marked follicular ectasia, hyperkeratosis, and intrafollicular arthropods, flying squirrel (Glaucomys sabrinus), rodent.